csci-1301/csci-1301.github.io/lectures/intro/computers_and_programming.md

----
-title : Computers and Programming
+# Computers and Programming
----

-# Principles of Computer Programming
+## Principles of Computer Programming

 - Computer hardware changes frequently - from room-filling machines with punch cards and tapes to modern laptops and tablets - and will continue doing so.
 - With these changes, the capabilities of computers increase rapidly (storage, speed, graphics, etc.)